equiano-institute/attackspace/README.md

 Generating diverse software versions with genetic programming: An experimental study.

 </td> <td>
-Intended Goal: Land an aircraft safely <br>
+Intended Goal: Land an aircraft safely </td>

-Behavior: Evolved algorithm exploited overflow errors in the physics simulator by creating large forces that were estimated to be zero, resulting in a perfect score <br>
+<td>Behavior: Evolved algorithm exploited overflow errors in the physics simulator by creating large forces that were estimated to be zero, resulting in a perfect score </td>

 <td>Misspecified Goal: Landing with minimal measured forces exerted on the aircraft</td>